Adam Palma

-Adam Palma (born July 9, 1974, in Łódź, Poland) is a Polish-British guitarist and teacher.
+Adam Palma (born 9 July 1974 in Łódź, Poland) is a Polish-British guitarist and teacher.
 He teaches guitar at the University of Salford.

 Biography

-Palma was born on July 9, 1974, in Łódź, Poland.
+Palma was born on 9 July 1974 in Łódź, Poland.
 He began playing the guitar at the age 12.
 He graduated from III Liceum Ogólnokształcące im.
 Marii Konopnickiej we Włocławku in Włocławek.
 He obtained his doctoral degree in music (DMA) in 2017 at The Music Academy in Gdańsk.
 After moving to Manchester in 2006, he began performing as a solo artist.
 Palma has performed with well-known guitarists such as Al Di Meola, Tommy Emmanuel and Biréli Lagrène.
 He also has performed with many Polish musicians including Edyta Górniak, Janusz Olejniczak, Leszek Możdżer, Krzesimir Dębski, Ewa Bem, Ewelina Flinta, and Kuba Badach, as a session player.

 Palma's album Adam Palma Meet Chopin (2019) was the first interpretation of Chopin's music on the acoustic guitar.
-The album was named as the one of The best jazz recordings of 2020 to date by Chicago Tribune.
+The album was named as one of The best jazz recordings of 2020 to date by Chicago Tribune.

 Palma participated in “100 years - The Centenary of Polish Independence” concert at The Royal Albert Hall in 2018.
 He played alongside Leszek Możdżer.